 After graduating college, I accepted a job with the Big 4 public accounting firm Ernst & Young as an auditor.
 I worked on public and private company audits.
 I received unparalleled exposure to companies, they way they do business, insight into their systems, and education into a variety of industries.

 After a few years at Ernst & Young, I joined a regional accounting firm (Baker Newman & Noyes) doing the same type of work as an auditor.
-After going through a “busy season” I realized that I wanted a job that was more flexible to allow me to work hard during the day, but be home on nights and weekends to be with my family.
+After going through a few more “busy seasons” I realized that I wanted a job that was more flexible to allow me to work hard during the day, but be home on nights and weekends to be with my family.
 I left public accounting and accepted a job at Wentworth Douglass Hospital (WDH) as a Systems Analyst.

 The job at WDH was a great fit for me.
 I was able to leverage my skills from public accounting with my love for computer systems and technology.
 Here I worked on a variety of system reporting, ERP upgrade testing, system integration, and other projects where the finance department was a major stakeholder.
 I received a call from a company called Dyn asking me if I wanted to join and lead their accounting department.
 Dyn was a client of mine from public accounting and among one of my favorite audits.